proenterprise/yeenvoice/docs/settings.rst

 Facebook and Twitter
 ^^^^^^^^^^^^^^^^^^^^

-Want to keep up to date with Invoice Ninja updates, features and news?
+Want to keep up to date with Yeenvoice updates, features and news?
 Follow our feeds on Facebook and Twitter by clicking on the Follow buttons.

 To save your email notification preferences, click the green Save button.

 Import / Export
 """""""""""""""

-If you need to import data to your Invoice Ninja account, or, alternatively, if you need to export your Invoice Ninja invoicing data, you can do both from the Import / Export page.
+If you need to import data to your Yeenvoice account, or, alternatively, if you need to export your Yeenvoice invoicing data, you can do both from the Import / Export page.

 Import Data
 ^^^^^^^^^^^